-First, a few tips on what I’ve learned so far about the journey of writing and publishing a book.
-Hope these help you along the way as you pursue your book-publishing dreams!
-(These tips can also apply to others dreams, since they are all about inspiration, perseverance, dedication and drive!).
+Here are a few tips on what I’ve learned so far about the journey of writing and publishing a book.
+Hope these help you along the way as you pursue your book-publishing dreams.
+(These tips can also apply to others’ dreams since they are all about inspiration, perseverance, dedication, and drive).

 - Create a “Dream Team” to help you get your book into the world!
 When you are ready, find support from others who can help you take your book through the next steps of editing, finding an agent, and/or self-publishing (whatever you choose).
-I am fortunate to have the team here at 8womendream, and all of our readers, to cheer me on.
-Thank you, thank you!
-And, I joined a Masterminds group to help create this proposal for the transformational author contest.
-We will continue to support each other in getting our books out there into the world!
+I joined a Masterminds group to help create this proposal for the transformational author contest.
+We will continue to support each other in getting our books out there into the world.

-- Network!
-In any field, “who you know” can help and you never know when a friend or colleague of yours will be able to put you in touch with another author, agent, publisher or someone else in the industry who can help you on your quest.
-Don’t be afraid to get the word out there about your book and to show your passion for it!
+- Network.
+In any field, “who you know” can help and you never know when a friend or colleague of yours will be able to put you in touch with another author, agent, publisher, or someone else in the industry who can help you on your quest.
+Don’t be afraid to get the word out there about your book and show your passion for it.

 Good luck!
-And here is the query letter I submitted (be forewarned, it contains spoilers about the book, so read it if you are OK with knowing some of the plot!).
-Thanks to all for supporting me in living this dream!
+And here is the query letter I submitted (be forewarned, it contains spoilers about the book, so read it if you are OK with knowing some of the plot).

 Little did I know when I attempted to take my own life in 1995 that I would survive, let alone teach workshops in India 15 years later on “Creating Your Happiest Year Yet.”
 I never could have imagined, when trapped in my own personal hell, that I would ever find true peace.
 I never dreamt I’d someday teach others how to find joy, and live their dreams, as a life coach and writer.